 A Girlfriend Getaway to the Chesapeake

 We headed north over the Chesapeake Bay Bridge to Alexandria, a historic district founded in 1749, and just ten minutes from Washington D.C.
+We checked into The Alexandrian, Autograph Collection, a sprawling property with 241 guest rooms and suites, situated in the heart of Old Town.
 Even though COVID-19 protocols were in full effect, it felt somewhat normal as we roamed King Street lined with charming Federal-style row houses.
 In the last decade chefs and entrepreneurs have crossed the Potomac to revitalize the area opening shops, restaurants, and bars and even turning a former naval munitions center into the Torpedo Factory Art center.
 There was a slightly festive vibe as outside dining spilled into the streets and since we hadn’t been out to eat in months, we were excited to sit down to a meal at Mai Thai.
 We tucked into our noodle dishes and took in the the views of the Potomac.
 We were far from our Greek Island idyll, but it was still a holiday indeed.—Leah Rudolfo